Coefficient Quivers, $\mathbb{F}_1$-Representations, and Euler Characteristics of Quiver Grassmannians: Gradings on representations

 \section{Gradings on representations}

 In \cite{irelli2011quiver}, Cerulli Irelli proved that when a quiver representation over $\mathbb{C}$ satisfies certain conditions\footnote{To be precise, Cerulli Irelli considered the coefficient quiver of a representation in a fixed basis.}, then one can compute the Euler characteristics of quiver Grassmannians for some special classes of quivers in a purely combinatorial way.
 Later, in \cite{Haupt2012euler}, Haupt generalized Cerulli Irelli's results by introducing the notion of a \emph{grading} on a representation of $Q$.
-The following definition is essentially due to Haupt, but we have modified it slightly to apply to the specific case of $\FF_1$-representations.
+The following appear as Definitions 4.1 and 4.2 of \cite{Haupt2012euler}.